tdmrhn/blocks-scanner/README.md

 For support, bug reports, or feature requests, please visit the [GitHub repository](https://github.com/tdmrhn/blocks-scanner) and create an issue.

 ## Version
+= 0.7 =
+* Improvement: Run js and css only in blocks_scanner page
+* Improvement: Used css grid instead of css flex for better responsive experience

 = 0.6 =
 * New: Reduced query to one, speed improved
 * New: Introduce multi-select checkboxex for blocks